remoteinterview/zero/README.md

 ---

 **Zero** is a web framework to simplify modern web development. `zero` allows you to build your application without worrying about package management or routing.
-It is as simple as writing your business logic in a mix of [Node.js](docs/nodejs/README.md), [React](docs/react/README.md), [HTML](docs/html/README.md), [MDX](docs/mdx/README.md), and [static files](docs/static/README.md) and putting them all in a folder.
+It is as simple as writing your code in a mix of [Node.js](docs/nodejs/README.md), [React](docs/react/README.md), [HTML](docs/html/README.md), [MDX](docs/mdx/README.md), and [static files](docs/static/README.md) and putting them all in a folder.
 Zero will serve them all.
 Zero abstracts the usual project configuration for routing, bundling, and transpiling to make it easier to get started.

 *An example project with different types of pages, all in one folder:*

 ![A basic mono-repo](docs/images/header.gif?raw=true "A basic mono-repo")

 ## Features
-**No Configuration Required**: Your project folder doesn't need any config files.
+**Auto Configuration**: Your project folder doesn't require config files.
 You just place your code and it's automatically compiled, bundled and served.

-**File-system Routing**: If your code resides in `./api/login.js` it's exposed at `http://<SERVER>/api/login`.
+**File-system Based Routing**: If your code resides in `./api/login.js` it's exposed at `http://<SERVER>/api/login`.
 Inspired by good ol' PHP days.

-**Automatically Resolves Dependencies**: If a file does `require('underscore')`, it is automatically installed and resolved.
+**Auto Dependency Resolution**: If a file does `require('underscore')`, it is automatically installed and resolved.
 You can always create your own `package.json` file to install a specific version of a package.

 **Multiple Languages**: Zero is designed to support code written in many languages all under a single project.
 Imagine this:
 1) Exposing your Tensorflow model as a python API.